 - Flooring – Go for Natural Stones, Granites, Red Brick, Wooden and even reclaimed Wood, Cork, and Bamboo.
 Flooring that connects you to earth and helps in Grounding is always a much better option.
 For anything to cover or decorate choose Jute, Wool or Cotton Carpets.
 Avoid Vitrified Tiles, Rubber & Vinyl floorings amongst other synthetic materials as they will only keep you away from Nature.

-- Furniture and Upholstery – We know thru our gut that the materials which are Natural are good for us, we also need to be cautious of how it can be maintained for a sustained use in our Homes, hence while choosing Upholstery, Bed Linens, Covers, Curtains and Mattresses etc. we must be cautious of its material.
-Mattresses, Carpets, and Curtains are more important for their size and reasons as we sleep on a Mattress & Pillow, Curtains are exposed to direct Sunlight and Mattresses get amongst maximum friction.
+- Furniture and Upholstery – We know thru our gut that the materials which are Natural are suitable for us, we also need to be cautious of how it can be maintained for a sustained use in our Homes, hence while choosing Upholstery, Bed Linens, Covers, Curtains and Mattresses etc. we must be cautious of its material.
+Mattresses, Carpets, and Curtains are more critical for their size and reasons as we sleep on a Mattress & Pillow, Curtains are exposed to direct Sunlight, and Mattresses get amongst maximum friction.
 Our Materials of choice – Silk, Cotton, and Jute.
-Also check for the toxicity of not only Toys but also the decorative stuff in your home, especially they are in hand of your Kids most often.
+Also check for the toxicity of not only Toys but also the beautiful stuff in your home, mainly they are in hand of your Kids most often.

 - Utensils – Trash those plastic bottles, microwave utensils aluminium Pans and even non-stick cookware.
 Go for brass, high grade cast iron and steel.
 (Trash you microwave, before it trashes your health silently)